DariaNastas/layout_landing-page_DN/README.md

 - `npm run test` – Executes unit tests using a testing framework like Jest or Mocha.

 **Note:** To use this build environment, You must have `npm` installed.

+## Prerequisites
+To use this build environment, ensure you have:
+Node.js v16+ installed (Download Node.js).
+npm (Node Package Manager) installed (comes with Node.js by default).

+***Following these instructions, you can successfully set up, run, and develop this landing page project***